FDA Releases Long-Awaited Gluten-Free Guidelines

 The 20 parts per million definition is based on the scientific consensus that even people with celiac disease will not react to gluten at a concentration of less than 20 parts per million.
 However, if you want to keep your gluten exposure as close to zero as possible, stick to tried and true ways of avoiding it:

 - Read labels.
 With the new rules, something labeled gluten-free may have begun with a gluten-containing ingredient.
-If you want to avoid foods that fall into this category, avoid items in the ingredient list with wheat, barley, and rye, and its many guises, such as bulgur, durum, faro, spelt, kamut, gram flour, semolina, seitan, triticale, einkorn, and farina.
+If you want to avoid foods that fall into this category, avoid items in the ingredient list with wheat, barley, and rye, and its many guises, such as bulgur, durum, faro, spelt, KAMUT wheat, gram flour, semolina, seitan, triticale, einkorn, and farina.

 - Identify possible culprits.
 Gluten can hide in a variety of items, including beer, lager, ale, soups, broths, flavored coffees and teas, medications, salad dressings, processed and lunch meats, seasonings, and sauces.
 Again, even if labeled gluten-free, these items may have begun life as a gluten-containing product, which was processed to meet the new 20-parts-per-million rule.